 Making genetically engineered animal replacement products and lab meat involves complex manufacturing and processing.
-Unfortunately, while proponents claim that these methods may use fewer resources or may be sustainable, the resource inputs for genetically engineered animal replacement products and lab meat have not been fully evaluated.
-These resources include the energy, water, fossil fuels, chemicals, plastics and feedstocks used to manufacture the 15-20 ingredients^{33, 34, 35} that commonly make up these products.
+Unfortunately, the resource inputs for genetically engineered animal replacement products and lab grown meat have not been fully evaluated.
+These resources include the water, fossil fuels, chemicals, plastics and feedstocks used to manufacture the 15 to 20 ingredients, that commonly make up these products.
 Before claims of sustainability can be corroborated, waste production also needs to be assessed, including greenhouse gas emissions, water, plastic and nutrient management, along with disposal of genetically engineered organisms and the materials used in the process.